Q: Who are you and who runs this website?

 Q: So what is official on the Macross Mecha Manual and what is not?

-A: The majority of statistics on the Macross Mecha Manual are all official and all unmodified line art is official.
+A: Virtually all statistics on the Macross Mecha Manual are official and all unmodified line art is official.
 All the written text (unless color coded otherwise), coloring and created/modified line art are unofficial.
-The written text contains all the officially known information that has been translated into english but also features fan-written observations and interpretation of the events of the anime productions.
-The coloring is all fan created and only attempts to create a reasonably accurate interpretation of the original animated vehicles.
-Every attempt is made to distinguish the official from unofficial.
-Words such as "estimated" are used to describe unofficial information and written text describing the speculation of fans in a fictional context is distinguished using the term "UNS Analysts".
-However, it's not always possible to keep official and unofficial information seperate when writing entertaining, readable english mechanical profiles, particularly for those vehicles that may lack any official information.
+The written text contains all the officially known information that has been translated into english but also a limited amount of fan-written observations and maybe some interpretation of the events of the anime productions.
+The coloring is all fan created and only attempts to create a reasonably accurate interpretation of the original animated art.
+Unofficial information is color coded green.
+However, it's not always possible to keep official and unofficial information entirely seperate when writing entertaining, readable english mechanical profiles, particularly for those vehicles that may lack any official information.

 Q: Why create a Macross fan site if it's not all 100% accurate and official?